bramstein/promis/README.md

 ### Embedding

-This implementation uses the Closure Compiler's advanced optimization mode to make the resulting file size as small as possible.
-If you want to embed this library into your project you can also benefit from the Closure Compiler's dead code elimination to remove methods that you are not using.
-If you want to use Promis this way, you'll need to copy `src/promise.js` into your project and `goog.require` it.
-Unlike the standalone file, the `src/promise.js` file by itself does not export anything to the global namespace.
+This implementation uses Closure Compiler's advanced optimization mode to make the resulting file size as small as possible.
+If you want to embed this library into your project you can also benefit from Closure Compiler's dead code elimination to remove methods that you are not using.
+If you want to use Promis this way, you'll need to copy `src/promise.js` into your project and `goog.require` the implementation.
+Unlike the [standalone file](promise.min.js), the `src/promise.js` file by itself does not export anything to the global namespace.
 Instead you should the `lang.Promise` namespace to instantiate a Promise.

 ```javascript
 goog.require('lang.Promise');